kangoolutions/CPI-Grafana-Monitor/README.md

 ## How to Contribute

-If you have experience with SAP CPI, Grafana Loki, or Tempo, we invite you to contribute to this project.
+If you have any experience with SAP CPI, Grafana Loki, or Tempo, we invite you to contribute to this project.
 Your contributions can range from providing feedback and suggestions for enhancements to submitting code changes that help enhance the monitoring solution.

 ## Why Choose Grafana Cloud?

-Grafana Cloud provides an enterprise-ready observability platform based on the open source Grafana stack.
+Grafana Cloud provides an enterprise-ready observability platform based on the open-source Grafana stack.

 - Offers a free forever version
 - Maintains high security standards ([security compliance](https://grafana.com/legal/security-compliance/))
-- Actively contributes to open source projects
+- Actively contributes to open-source projects
 - Features a user-friendly and effective product

 ### Out-of-the-Box Features